Contact

 3. State(s) of active licensure and the issuing licensing board

-4. Description of AI-integrated tools or technology in use, if applicable to the listing
+4. Description of AI-integrated tools or technology in use, if applicable to the provider

 5. Contact name, title, and verified email address